 This page has been created to make it easier for you to learn how my office can be your advocate in Trenton and to get answers to some common questions about state government.
 In addition, you can visit the Web page of your town from the links below.
 You also can click to send me and my staff an e-mail.
 Whether you have a problem that needs to be solved or just want to send your opinion on a pressing state issue, my office is at your service.

 As we move forward, this page will be updated and expanded, so please visit often.

-"Thanks to DNA testing, we have seen a number of individuals exonerated after years, sometimes decades spent behind bars for crimes they did not commit," said Johnson.
+"Thanks to DNA testing, we have seen a number of individuals exonerated after years, sometimes decades, spent behind bars for crimes they did not commit," said Johnson (D-Bergen).
 "Sadly, under current state law, an innocent person who is on probation or parole does not have the same access to the technology that can help clear their name and restore their dignity.
-This bill would open access to DNA testing to these individuals, so they can stop living under the shadow of guilt and finally be free."
+This bill would open access to DNA testing to these individuals so they can stop living under the shadow of guilt and finally be free."

 Mazzeo, Eustace, Johnson, Wilson & Moriarty Bill to Establish Scholarship Fund for Families of Soldiers Lost, Missing & Disabled in Action Heads to Gov's DeskBipartisan legislation sponsored by Assemblymen Vincent Mazzeo, Tim Eustace, Gordon Johnson, Whip Wilson and Paul Moriarty to provide scholarships to the children of military personnel who have died, become permanently disabled or are missing in action received final legislative approval Monday and now heads to the governor's desk.

 "Military families are our nation's real unsung heroes," said Mazzeo (D-Atlantic).
 "We know that freedom isn't free and it's only fitting that we honor the sacrifices of those who have worn the uniform by helping their children and spouses attain their highest educational goals."